sharandac/My-TTGO-Watch/README.md

 Can Work, but doesn't:
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.

+Will not work unless implimented on Amazfish:
+- Navigation

 To Do:
 - Trigger for Night icons with Weather Widget
 - Due to the const char setup for icon sourcing I piggybacked on, some of the longer descriptions are just too long and needed to be shortened.
 Hopefully that wont cause issues but it needs further testing.